Mohammad Reza Pahlavi: United States

 The Shah and his wife visited Espoo, Finland in June 1970.
 President Urho Kekkonen next to the Shah.

-Although the U.S. was responsible for putting the Shah in power, he did not always act as a close American ally.
+Although the US was responsible for putting the Shah in power, he did not always act as a close American ally.
 In the early 1960s, when the State Department's Policy Planning Staff that included William R. Polk encouraged the Shah to distribute Iran's growing revenues more equitably, slow the rush toward militarisation, and open the government to political processes, he became furious.
 He identified Polk as "the principal enemy of his regime."
 In July 1964, the Shah, Turkish President Cemal Gürsel, and Pakistani President Ayub Khan announced in Istanbul the establishment of the Regional Cooperation for Development (RCD) organisation to promote joint transportation and economic projects.
 It also envisioned Afghanistan's joining at some time in the future.
 The Shah was the first regional leader to grant de facto recognition to Israel.

-When interviewed on 60 Minutes by reporter Mike Wallace, he criticised American Jews for their presumed control over U.S. media and finance, saying that The New York Times and The Washington Post were so pro-Israel in their coverage that it was a disservice to Israel's own interests.
+When interviewed on 60 Minutes by reporter Mike Wallace, he criticised American Jews for their presumed control over US media and finance, saying that The New York Times and The Washington Post were so pro-Israel in their coverage that it was a disservice to Israel's own interests.
 He also said that the Palestinians were "bully[ing] the world" through "terrorism and blackmail".
 The Shah's remarks on the alleged Jewish lobby are widely believed to have been intended to pacify the Shah's Arab critics.
 In any case, bilateral relations between Iran and Israel were not adversely affected.

-In a 1967 memo to President Lyndon B. Johnson, U.S. Defense Secretary Robert McNamara wrote that "our sales [to Iran] have created about 1.4 million man-years of employment in the U.S. and over $1 billion in profits to American industry over the last five years," leading him to conclude that Iran was an arms market the United States could not do without.
+In a 1967 memo to President Lyndon B. Johnson, US defense Secretary Robert McNamara wrote that "our sales [to Iran] have created about 1.4 million man-years of employment in the US and over $1 billion in profits to American industry over the last five years," leading him to conclude that Iran was an arms market the United States could not do without.
 In June 1965, after the Americans proved reluctant to sell Mohammad Reza some of the weapons he asked for, the Shah visited Moscow, where the Soviets agreed to sell some $110 million-worth of weaponry; the threat of Iran pursuing the "Soviet option" caused the Americans to resume selling Iran weapons.
 Additionally, British, French, and Italian arms firms were willing to sell Iran weapons, thus giving Mohammad Reza considerable leverage in his talks with the Americans, who sometimes worried that the Shah was buying more weapons than Iran needed or could handle.
+The Nixon administration had no such concerns, agreeing to sell the Shah, "all available sophisticated weapons short of the atomic bomb," in May of 1972.